 Example: Understanding and overcoming barriers to community food-waste composting in Urbana.
 We need community workshops, organizing, additional sufficient human capital, and entrepreneurship to build momentum for adoption of a food-waste composting program.
 It not only needs to include community member input, but also training and education around how to start a business, apply for permits, ag-tech resources, business assistance, EPA rules/regs etc. We have to break the “we don’t have this existing resource in our community so it cannot be done” cycle discussion that keeps on occurring in town.

+What is the linkage between Public Engagement and Campus Sustainability?
+What should it be?

+Ximing says, “I think Resilience SWATeam is already a linkage, Environ Student Government”

+Host monthly student engagement sessions about campus sustainability topics, starting in FY21, during the fall and spring semesters.

+This should include meet and greet coffees!!!
+And the faculty/staff components could be included in “Know your U” program. – very inviting area - with monthly themes and updates – we could include the best success and the worst challenges.

 Monthly updates to iCAP Portal on progress of iCAP

 could this, potentially, take the shape of updates from the Chancellor? or perhaps the writer of the letter should change every month, focusing on different fields of sustainability efforts around campus…

-Student Suggestions for Education/Outreach, not mentioned above

 Build/Dedicate a bulletin board in the Illini Union to promote environmentally related events and information.
 Put it where there is a lot of student traffic and encourage environmental RSOs to utilize it too.

+Student Suggestions for Education/Outreach, not mentioned above

 Study on food waste in dining halls!

 Peer mentoring upperclassmen to underclassmen for the purpose of connecting students to sustainability resources.